be195/porto/content/index.md

 # b195
 18 y.o. self-taught developer.
-I know English and Russian languages.
 I sometimes write stuff for fun in JavaScript (or TypeScript,) Lua, Go, HTML (and CSS) languages.

 You can see the projects I have worked on below.